DMCApps/NavigationFragment/ReadMe.md

 - Master-Detail replace root fragment with an animation and custom animations
 - Animation making child not disappear before the animation happens http://stackoverflow.com/a/23276145/845038
 - Have all Navigation managers use isPortrait and isTablet methods.

+###0.0.3.2
+- Fixed popping to root attaching fragments as it removed them causing issues with contexts being null

 ###0.0.3.1
 - Master Detail now reports orientation and device type